Are Commissions Negotiable?

 How and When Listing Commissions are Earned

 Your South Carolina listing contract specifies a listing price.
 Your Lee Cunningham Team of REMAX agent’s job is to bring a "ready, willing and able" buyer to present an offer.
-If you reach agreement with the home buyer, then The Cunningham Team of REMAX agent has done his job and earned the commission.
+If you reach agreement with the home buyer, then The Greenville SC Team of REMAX agent has done his job and earned the commission.
 Once the sale has closed, the real estate broker gets paid from the proceeds of the sale.

 However, if the home seller backs out or does not accept an offer that meets the price and terms of the listing agreement, the listing agent has still earned the commission.
 They may want to be paid, even though you did not actually sell your home.
 Therefore, it is very important to carefully consider every detail when completing your listing contract and accepting an offer to buy your property.